-We match our immigrant stock data with FDI outstocks and outflows from the OECD International Direct Investment Statistics (OECD, 2014) and to UN Comtrade data on exports and imports8.
-Our definition of FDI thus comprises vertical and horizontal FDI.
+We match our immigrant stock data with FDI outstocks and outflows from OECD sources and UN Comtrade data on exports and imports.
 Language data are from Melitz and Toubal (2014); we discuss the construction of our "common language scarcity" variable in the following sub-section.
-We add standard gravity variables and take GDP and population data from the World Bank's World Development Indicators9.
+We add standard gravity variables from Mayer and Zignago (2011), updated from the World Bank's World Development Indicators.
+Finally, country data on the extent of bureaucracy and other barriers to investment are from the World Bank's Doing Business Report.

-The final dataset consists of 11,999 bilateral observations in 3,089 bilateral ties (Table 1).
+The final dataset consists of 12,345 bilateral observations in 2,910 bilateral ties (Table 1).
 Naturally, FDI, exports, and immigrant stocks are highly skewed with the mass of observations close to zero.